 Thanks to Doolin’s enterprising spirit, wide-ranging interests, and attention to detail, the company quickly expanded.
 By 1947 it had five manufacturing plants, including offices and a plant on the West Coast, and franchises all around the country, and it had expanded to include many new snack foods like roasted peanuts, peanut butter crackers, potato chips, and fried pork skins.

 Doolin had a reputation for fairness and generosity toward his employees.
-He considered - and called them collectively - the “Frito Family,” and he sold them discounted company shares, gave them sizeable pensions, and often personally presented them with rewards for excellence or years of service.
+He considered - and called - them collectively the “Frito Family,” and he sold them discounted company shares, gave them sizable pensions, and often personally presented them with rewards for excellence or years of service.
 He mingled with his employees and invited them to socialize with each other regularly at holiday parties and other celebrations.

 Doolin was an early investor in Disneyland, which opened in 1955, and built Casa de Fritos Restaurant in the amusement park.
 Casa de Fritos was first located across from the steamboat ride in ‘Main Street’ and later moved to a larger lot across from the exit to the jungle ride in Frontierland.
 At the restaurant they served the company’s canned Mexican-inspired foods and had a mechanical Frito Kid who talked, rolled his eyes, licked his lips, and dispensed small bags of Fritos.